MehmetMHY/cha/README.md

 #### History Search and Management

-- `cha -hs` - Search and display previous chat histories
+- `cha -r` - Search and display previous chat histories
 - `cha` then type `!r` during interactive mode to load a previous chat

 #### Interactive Platform and Model Switching